Order by Dec 19 to get your gear before Christmas.

 • Has your dog experienced snow buildup between their paw pads?

 Staying in tune with conditions and your dog are your best indicators.
-And, having a set of boots in your pack can be the key to keeping the adventure going if things change.
+And, having a set of dog snow boots in your pack can be the key to keeping the adventure going if things change.

 • Is your dog starting to lift their paws to stay off the snow?